privacycg/storage-access/README.md

 Storage Access API.
 That said, the Storage Access API is not in conflict with single sign-on, cross-site subscription services, and federated logins.

+The Storage Access API is not a gateway into a legacy or quirks mode with which third-parties request permission to get back to a state similar to before e.g. tracking prevention features.
+Concretely, granted storage access should not be interpreted as an "allow cross-site tracking mode" or "make old things work mode."
+The API is opt-in and is intended for modern scenarios that are created under the assumption of no third-party storage access by default.

 ## The API

 The Storage Access API lives under the document object since it controls document.cookie and the scope of the storage